-The Authority adopted a reserves strategy that maintained a General Reserve of £2.000m and anticipated (based on the estimated forecast when the 2018/19 budget was approved) Earmarked Reserves as at 01.04.18 of £23.279m to cater for specific risks, projects and one-off initiatives and in particular to help it manage effectively the financial pressures.
+The Authority adopted a reserves strategy that maintained a General Reserve of £3.000m and anticipated (based on the estimated forecast when the 2021/22 budget was approved) Earmarked Reserves as at 01.04.21 of £27.171m.
+These reserves are required to cater for specific risks, projects and one-off initiatives and, in particular, to help the Authority manage effectively the financial pressures it faces.

-The 2018/19 Revenue Outturn Position
+The 2021/22 Revenue Outturn Position

-Throughout the year the Authority received regular financial review reports detailing:-
+Throughout the year, the Authority received regular financial review reports detailing:-